MatMoore/notes/conference-notes/euroku-2021/README.md

 - up to date documentation out of the box - you have to define the schema
 - frontend developers can write any query they want

-# Adding byebug to the Professional Puts Debugger Tool Set by Zhi Ren Guoy
+# Lightning talk: Adding byebug to the Professional Puts Debugger Tool Set (Zhi Ren Guoy)
+> A crash course on getting started with the ‘byebug’ debugger.

 You can run `byebug demo.rb` without modifying the code